 - Individual smoothed bonus and non-profit business: Mortality assumptions are based on internal investigations into mortality experience.
-These are carried out at least annually, with the most recent investigation being in respect of the period ended December 2015 for MMI Group Limited retail businesses. - Conventional with-profit business (excluding home service funeral business): Regular mortality investigations are carried out, with the most recent investigation being in respect of the period to December 2015 for Metropolitan Retail business and December 2015 for Momentum Retail business. - Home service business: Mortality assumptions are based on internal investigations into mortality experience, with the most recent investigation being for the period 2010 to 2015 for Metropolitan Retail business. - Annuity business: Mortality assumptions for Metropolitan Retail annuity business are based on internal experience investigations.
-The most recent investigation was completed for the period ending 31 December 2015.
-The Momentum Retail annuitant mortality basis is derived from the RMV 92 and 2002 South African Annuitant standard mortality tables, adjusted for experience.
-The most recent investigation was carried out in 2015.
-Mortality assumptions for employee benefits contracts within the Corporate and Public Sector and Momentum Retail annuity business are based on the 2002 South African Annuitant mortality tables adjusted for experience.
-The most recent investigation was in respect of the period to December 2015.
+These are carried out at least annually, with the most recent investigation being in respect of the period ended December 2016 for MMIGL retail businesses. - Conventional with-profit business (excluding home service funeral business): Regular mortality investigations are carried out, with the most recent investigations being in respect of the period to December 2016 for MMIGL retail businesses. - Annuity business: Mortality assumptions for Metropolitan Retail annuity business are based on internal experience investigations.
+The most recent investigation was completed for the period ending 31 December 2016.
+The Momentum Retail annuitant mortality basis is derived from the RMV 92, RFV 92 and 2002 South African Annuitant standard mortality tables, adjusted for experience.
+The most recent investigation was carried out in 2016.
+Mortality assumptions for employee benefits contracts within the Corporate and Public Sector segment are based on the 2002 South African Annuitant mortality tables adjusted for experience.
+The most recent investigation was in respect of the period to December 2016.
 An explicit allowance is made for mortality improvements. - Allowance for changes in future mortality as a result of AIDS for Individual life business has been made using models compliant with the ASSA APN 105.